OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Simulation Results

 \section{Simulation Results}

 This section presents simulation results to validate the analytical findings from Section \ref{sec:performance_analysis} and evaluate the performance of the proposed SIC-DFT and SIC-ESPRIT algorithms developed in Section \ref{sec:SIC algorithm}.
 Unless otherwise noted, all simulations use the common parameter configuration summarized in Table \ref{Tab:parameters}.
+For all CFAR-based methods, the detector is implemented using two-dimensional cell-averaging CFAR (CA-CFAR), with the false-alarm probability set to $P_{\mathrm{FA}}=10^{-4}$.